aary/cppsockets/README.md

 - `./tests` contains test cases

 ## Requirements
-This library has no external requirements other than the STL.
+This library has no external requirements other than the C++ standard library.
 Just follow the steps in installation section to install this library for use with your projects.

 ## Contributing
 Please fork this repository and contribute back using pull requests.
 Features